laravel-enso/select/README.md

 ### Features

 - a standalone component with minimal dependencies
-- CSS styling that matches the beautiful [Bulma](https://bulma.io/) forms design
+- minimal CSS styling that matches the beautiful [Bulma](https://bulma.io/) forms design
 - the select options can be retrieved via ajax calls or, given directly, via a parameter
 - when getting the data via ajax, the component can take various parameters for results filtering
 - for the back-end, the package comes with a trait for easy retrieval and formatting of the data